FALL IS HERE! WE HAVE PUMPKINS, HAY BALES, CORN STALKS, CELOSIA, ASTERS & MORE!

 1. Choose the Right Plant

 • Sun vs. Shade: Match the plant’s light requirements to the site conditions.
-Most flowering shrubs and trees prefer full sun, while shade-tolerant varieties are better for wooded areas.
+Most flowering shrubs and trees prefer full sun, while shade-tolerant varieties are better for wooded areas found in landscape supply locations.

-• Salt Tolerance: If planting near roads, driveways, or coastal areas, consider salt-tolerant species like bayberry, red cedar, or inkberry holly
+• Salt Tolerance: If planting near roads, driveways, or coastal areas, consider salt-tolerant species like bayberry, red cedar, or inkberry holly.
+You can find these at a plant nursery near you.

 2. Prepare the Soil